Strawberries and Cream (The Mentalist): Part two

 The following day, Van Pelt invites O'Laughlin to accompany her to her shift guarding Hightower, relieving Lisbon.
 Meanwhile, Jane invites Bertram to the mall under the pretense of meeting Hightower to discuss turning herself in, hoping to lure out Red John.
 When Hightower doesn't show up, Bertram gets irritated and suggests Jane has "reached the end of his rope," which prompts Jane to realize that the assassin in the hotel planned to use the rope to climb down from the balcony of room 605 and enter room 505 – the room designated to O'Laughlin.

 O'Laughlin and Van Pelt arrive at the house where Hightower is being hidden.
-Jane tries to warn Lisbon, but is too late, as O'Laughlin enters and shoots Lisbon.
-Lisbon, who was wearing a bulletproof vest, recovers fast enough to throw a cushion at O'Laughlin, who is then shot and killed by Hightower and Van Pelt.
+Jane tries to warn Lisbon, but is too late, as O'Laughlin enters and shoots Lisbon’s left shoulder.
+However, she recovers fast enough to throw a cushion at O'Laughlin, who is then shot and killed by Hightower and Van Pelt.

 Jane instructs Lisbon to hit redial on O'Laughlin's cellphone and tell the person who answers that O'Laughlin is dead.
 When Lisbon dials, the phone belonging to a man reading a newspaper (an uncredited Bradley Whitford) at a table in the mall near Jane rings, and he picks up and responds "Never mind.
 You win some, you lose some, I guess."
 When Lisbon tells Jane that the person she spoke to on O'Laughlin's phone said the same thing, Jane realizes the man is Red John.
 He confronts him, and the two converse, with Red John pointing a concealed gun at Jane.
 As he is about to leave, Red John reveals unpublished knowledge about the murder of Jane's wife and daughter.
 Jane then kills Red John with a gun hidden in his pocket.